Achieved a Click Through Rate of 0.09% generating a number of new sales

 “Within nine days, category pages gained 7.14% more visits and revenue figures improved by 4.5%.”
 Client WD | Saskatchewan Fashion Industry Client

-It takes a big idea to attract the attention of consumers and get them to buy your product.
+It takes a big idea to attract consumers' attention and get them to buy your product.
 Unless your advertising contains a big idea, it will pass like a ship in the night.

 Enterprise Local Network Corporation has always been a hotbed of innovation.